Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 Jump to Recipe

 We’ve been trying to incorporate more vegetables into our meals.
 I found a recipe for a beef stir-fry with a sauce similar to teriyaki sauce.
 It’s a very different meal than what we usually make, but we enjoyed it.
-The recipe called it Mongolian Beef Stir-Fry.
+The recipe is called Mongolian Beef Stir-Fry.
 I don’t know if the recipe is truly Mongolian, but it tastes delicious!

-This meal includes broccoli, peppers, and green onions, with the beef and sauce on a bed of rice.
+This meal includes broccoli, peppers, and green onions, with beef and sauce on a bed of rice.
 We used a bit of three different colored peppers.
 I had some leftovers from other meals that we froze in strips, so I was able to use those for Mongolian Beef Stir-Fry.

 Mongolian Beef Stir-Fry Step by Step